Tressos-Aristomenis/Snakes-And-Ladders-JavaFX-from-scratch/README.md

 # Features
 I have added some background music of one of my favourite artists, "Yann Tiersen".
 You can always pause it if you dislike it.
+"Yann Tiersen" folder contains all the tracks.
+In order to run my application, you need to specify the correct path of the tracks.

 # // TO-DO: